 David Heindel has been the President of the Seafarers International Union, Atlantic, Gulf, Lakes and Inland Waters since February 2023.
+He also serves as president of the Maritime Trades Department, AFL-CIO, having been elected to that post in February 2023 as well.

 Heindel began his career with the SIU in 1973, when he graduated from the program for entry-level mariners conducted at the union’s affiliated training facility in Piney Point, Maryland.
 He primarily sailed aboard deep-sea vessels as a member of the engine department before coming ashore in 1980 to work as a patrolman in his native New Orleans.